mallikanaik02/AppDev_Lab/Exp14/READme.md

 # Experiment 14: Data Storage and Databases with SQLite

 ## Aim
-Store and retrieve data locally using SQLite database.
-Extend existing applications with persistent data storage capabilities, replacing in-memory storage with database operations.
+Store and retrieve data locally using SQLite for calculator app and Todo list app.

 ## Overview
 This experiment extends previously developed applications (Calculator and To-Do List) by implementing SQLite database functionality for permanent data storage.
 Until now, all applications worked only in memory - once the app closes, data is lost.
 Real applications need to store data permanently using databases.